benchristel/benchristel.github.io/_posts/2018-06-30-tdd-is-about-minimizing-testing.md

 automate it; that way, it can fail to provide value faster.
 Thus, we arrive at the solution to the QA
-bottleneck: automated integrated testing.
+bottleneck: automated end-to-end testing.

-## Post-Development Integrated Testing
+## Post-Development End-to-end Testing

 A common way of doing test automation is to write tests in Capybara or some other framework that pokes and prods the UI the way a user would.
 Basically, this approach automates what would otherwise be the job of a really bored QA person.
+I call these tests *end-to-end* tests because each test exercises all the layers of the system, from the UI down to the data storage.

-The problems with integrated tests are many.
+The problems with end-to-end tests are many.

 - They are time-consuming to write.
 - They are difficult to read.